Portrait of an Assassin

-Portrait of an Assassin is a 1949 French film starring Maria Montez.
+Portrait of an Assassin (French: Portrait d'un assassin) is a 1949 French drama thriller film directed by Bernard-Roland and starring Maria Montez, Erich von Stroheim, Arletty and Pierre Brasseur.

 Plot

 Christina (Montez) is the sadistic manager of a circus show, who uses her attractiveness to seduce men and force them to do dangerous acrobatic acts.
 One such lover, Eric (Von Stroheim), became handicapped.

 Christina seduces Fabius (Brasseur) but his wife Martha (Arletty), turns up and performs the acrobatic act and dies.
 Fabius then murders Christina in revenge, does the act himself, survives and confesses.